 First of all, there are vegetable oils that are almost for sure sourced from GMO soy and corn.
 Then there is, of course, corn syrup.
 Which is just plain not a good thing, regardless of the fact that it is likely derived from GMO corn.
 And we would have to do research on the Natural Flavors to know what is really in there, for it might not be ingredients that you want to be eating.

-And even if you source out a quality Pasta Sauce, you are likely going to end up with added sugar.
-Even if it’s cane juice crystals, many of us are trying to avoid added sugars (see my post on Candida and the Beginning of my Sugar-Free Life).
+And even if you source out a quality pasta sauce, you are likely going to end up with added sugar.
+Even if it's as wholesome as organic cane juice crystals, many of us are trying to avoid added sugars (see my post on Candida and the Beginning of my Sugar-Free Life).